Changissnz/selfinterest/README.md

 any one or any thing, and the idea of a noun as being automatic in quality likens the noun to a tool.
-It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their belief in their will being their own.
-"Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits opportunity for other opportunity, at least in the theory, but for the practice, coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.
+It is because of wanting control over their self and furthermore, over the understanding of their self-interest, that the human being desires for their will being their own.
+"Autonomy" is the term of choice for the human being of independence, and their being made "automatic" in thought and action forfeits an autonomy for other opportunity, at least in the theory, but for the practice, coincidence by chance is very much something; some people even claim the idea of luck as a nontheistic religion.